waterbuffalo13/dk_prh_modelling/README.md

 # Data Platform Engineer Technical Assessment: Data Modelling & Transformation

 # Data Model Justification:
-## Design Decision #1: Highly normalised into 6 dimensions!
-(Area, Author, Book, Genre, Publisher, Store) for further reporting
+## Design Decision #1:  Choice of Dimensions (Area, Author, Book, Genre, Publisher, Store)

-Excluding maintianing data integrity and data redundancy, is to break the dataset down into seperate tables that are worth studying in further detail.

 I chose to break the dataset into six entities for the following reason:
-  - Area:
+  - Area: Where the books may sale
     -   Definitions may change or be augmented over time
     -   Important for slicing against sales and books for insight
-    - Duplication of AREA_NUMBER AND AREA_NAME attributes
+    -   Duplication of AREA_NUMBER and AREA_NAME attributes
-  - Author:
-    -   Indicates the person responsible
+  - Author: A person who has created a book that has been sold
-    -   Keep track of which authors write what books as authors are listed as an array which if unprocessed will
+    -   Keep track of which authors write what books
+    -   In RAW_SALES, the authors are listed as an array which makes it hard to track which authors are involved in the creation of which books (only unique combinations will be tracked instead)
     -   One author can write many books, and a book can be written by many authors
-  - Book:
+  - Book: The item/product that has either been ordered/sold/returned.
-    - Indicates the item being sold
-    - Prices may change over time (e.g. their price)
+    -   Prices and titles may change over time (e.g. their price)
-  - Genre: Books belong in specific categories and these categories may also change or evolve over time.
-So it's much easier to update a product in the dimension instead of the giant fact table
-  - Store: Exists as a seperate distinct logical entity, and prevents the repeti
+    -   New versions may be released and books may have the same name
+  - Genre: The various categories and subcategories a book may fall into
+    -   Categories may change over time based on the nature of books sold and business changes
+    -   Centralised place to modify your categories (modify once in the genre, instead of applying a giant update statement in the RAW table)
+  - Store: A place where books are sold
+    -   Makes it easy to keep track of DK's sales channels and how this evolves over time
+    -   Understanding what makes a particular store more profitable then another
 ## Decision Decision #2: 2 Fact Tables

 #Project Overview